bparanj/crystal/electronics/zettel/led.md

 Creating white light with LEDs is like mixing paint colors.
 Just as you can create white paint by mixing red, green, and blue paints, or by starting with blue and adding yellow, white LED light can be created by combining different colored LEDs or using a blue LED with a yellow phosphor.

-To understand white LED technology, try this experiment:
+To understand white LED technology:

 1) Obtain a white LED and a magnifying glass.
 2) Examine the LED closely under the magnifying glass.
 You may notice a yellowish coating over the LED chip.